arbor-sim/arbor/doc/morphology.rst

        1,            "[3, 4, 5]"
        2,            "[3, 6]"

-  **Right**: An additional branch is created for a spherical root segment, with only the root sample:
+  **Right**: An additional branch is created for a spherical root segment:

    .. csv-table::
        :widths: 10, 10